shivkumar98/OCP-Java-Examples/src/chapter_3/revision_notes/README.md

 ## 🟥 Comparable

-* The `Comparable` interface contains the `compareTo()` method which is implemented to define a custom sorting for classes:
+* The `Comparable` interface contains the `compareTo()` method which is implemented to define a custom sorting for classes.
+This interface resides in `java.lang`:

 ```java
 public interface Comparable<T> {